 We look forward to your feedback about the module changes!

 Developed by leading tobacco control experts, Tobacco and Public Health: From Theory to Practice is a free award-winning online course offered by the Ontario Tobacco Research Unit.
 It is designed for busy public health professionals who want to be more effective in their tobacco control work.
-Offered in both English and French, it features evidence-based information on tobacco control science, policy, and practice.
+The course features evidence-based information on tobacco control science, policy, and practice.

 Thousands of people have successfully completed the course since it was launched in 2006.
 The course continues to be cited by participants as a great way to gain a thorough understanding of the latest tobacco control issues as they apply to a broad range of communities.